top of page

 Description:

 Jocelyne is a Registered Dietitian working in maternal and child health research in Canada and Southeast Asia.
 Her primary research interests include micronutrient deficiencies, food fortification, global health, and nutrition during the first 1,000 days of life.
-Jocelyne is a recipient of the 2023 Ontario Women’s Health Scholars doctoral award.
+Jocelyne is a recipient of the Ontario Women’s Health Scholars doctoral award, the Canadian Institutes of Health Research Canada Graduate Scholarship Doctoral Research Award, and the Ontario Graduate Scholarship award.

-Since the fall of 2023, Jocelyne has returned to the University of Ottawa to pursue a doctoral degree in Population Health under the co-supervision of Dr. Bénédicte Fontaine-Bisson and Dr. Frank Wieringa (a researcher with France’s Institut de recherche pour le développement).
-Through her doctoral work, she will investigate the effectiveness of a locally produced ready-to-use supplementary food on the prevention and treatment of malnutrition among women of reproductive age in Laos.
+Since the fall of 2023, Jocelyne has returned to the University of Ottawa to pursue a doctoral degree in Population Health under the co-supervision of Dr. Bénédicte Fontaine-Bisson and Dr. Frank Wieringa (a researcher with France’s Institut de Recherche pour le Développement).
+Her doctoral research comprises a national study of the prevalence and determinants of micronutrient deficiencies and anemia in the Lao population.

 bottom of page